FrontEndFoxes/curriculum/workshop/mini2.md

 The `v-bind` directive dynamically binds one or more attributes, or a component prop to an expression.
 That little `:` makes all the difference!
 :::

 Great!
-Now it's time to load some dogs from API!
+Now it's time to load some dogs from an API!

 ## Add Axios